alvinveroy/CodeCompass/README.md

 ## Features

 - **Codebase Analysis**: Maps your repository's structure and dependencies, now with support for indexing very large files through automated chunking.
-- **Smart AI Context**: Uses Agentic RAG, enhanced with detailed `git diff` information (summarized if large) and dynamic summarization of extensive file lists or code snippets, to make AI suggestions fit your code perfectly.
+- **Smart AI Context with Agentic RAG**: Utilizes a sophisticated Retrieval Augmented Generation (RAG) approach.
+The central `agent_query` tool intelligently orchestrates internal capabilities to gather comprehensive context.
+This includes analyzing `git diff` information (summarized if large), dynamically summarizing extensive file lists or code snippets, and more, ensuring AI suggestions are highly relevant.
-- **Intelligent Agent Interactions**: The AI agent can proactively request additional, specific context—such as full file contents, directory listings, or code surrounding a particular chunk—and can ask for more processing time for complex queries.
+- **Intelligent Agent Orchestration**: The core `agent_query` tool allows the AI to plan and execute multi-step tasks.
+It can proactively use a suite of internal capabilities to:
+  - Search code (`capability_searchCodeSnippets`)
+  - Retrieve full file content (`capability_getFullFileContent`), with summarization for large files.
+  - List directory contents (`capability_listDirectory`).
+  - Fetch adjacent code chunks (`capability_getAdjacentFileChunks`).
+  - Analyze repository overviews including diffs and relevant snippets (`capability_getRepositoryOverview`).
+  - Request more search results (`capability_fetchMoreSearchResults`) or more processing time if a query is complex.
 - **Flexible Setup**: Runs locally with Ollama or connects to cloud AI like DeepSeek.
 - **Highly Configurable**: Offers extensive environment variables to fine-tune indexing parameters, agent behavior (like loop steps and refinement iterations), context processing limits, and specific LLM models for tasks like summarization.